annakthrnlee/Bike_Sharing/README.md

 # Bike_Sharing
+The objective of this analysis is to analyze the Citibike NYC data throughout August 2019 and put together a business proposal for the Des Moines, Iowa area.
+The question is: Should Des Moines adopt a city bike program?

+## Resources:
+Software: Jupyter Notebook, Pandas, Python, and Tableau
+Links: https://public.tableau.com/app/profile/anna.lee1454#!/ ***Checkout the link to view my tableau workbooks***

 ## Overview:
 I created an analysis using Tableau to help investors visualize the potential for a bike-sharing program in Des Moines.
 My bike trip analysis provides the following: